Juni4567/gamier-gatsby-starter/src/pages/blog/add-new-admin-field-to-gatsby-netlify-cms.md

   1. Add new field to netlify admin 2.
 Show field data on the frontend 3.
 Show the field value in the admin preview
 ---
-Add field to the admin
+## Add field to the admin

-\- Add field meta to static/admin/config.yml (field starts showing)

-\- Add your new field under the \`fields:\` object
+* Add your new field under the \`fields:\` object in `static/admin/config.yml` (field starts showing)

-	(config.yml:26)

-\- Re-run the \`npm run start\` command
+* Re-run the `npm run start` command

-Show field data on the frontend
+## Show field data on the frontend

-\- Find the graphql query in the parent component and bring the data of the newly added field into it
+* Find the graphql query in the parent component where you want to display the value of the field.
+In your graphql query put the name of the field you added in your config.yml to get the data of  the field; for me, it was `(home-page.js:36)`.

-		1(home-page.js:36)

-		2(home-page.js:12)

-\- If the field is to be shown inside a child component then pass it on as props.
-Go inside the child component and set the correct proptype for it
+* Now if you are using the field value inside another component then you will have to pass it on via props to the child component; for me, it was `(home-page.js:12)`

-		1(HomePageTemplate/index.js:74) - Define correct data type for the field

-		2(HomePageTemplate/index.js:14)	- Pass the props to the component for referencing inside the component
+  * > (HomePageTemplate/index.js:14)	- Pass the props to the component for referencing inside the component
+* Inside the child component, set the correct proptype (Protoype is the data type e.g. `string or array or object`)
+  * > (HomePageTemplate/index.js:74) - Define correct data type for the field

-Show the field value in the admin frontend
+## Show the field value in the admin frontend

-	1(preview-templates/HomePagePreview.js:19)
+Pass the field data in the preview component via props.
+This will help in displaying the field value on page preview in realtime.
+For me it was: `(preview-templates/HomePagePreview.js:19)`

+That’s all you need to know I hope this article clears things up for you.

+Here is a video that makes more sense if you are not a good reader 😉

+<iframe width="1028" height="578" src="https://www.youtube.com/embed/t8uC0wodL20" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Thanks for reading.
+Did this article help you out?
+If it did, I hope you consider sharing it.
+You might help someone else out.
+Thanks so much!